clivetong/Talks/QuickDiveIntoNoSQL/README.md

 - There are many types of data storage that may more cleanly map your data model (avoiding ORM hell)

-- There are tradeoffs depending on your requiremenst for consistency and read-write patterns
+- There are tradeoffs depending on your requiremenst for consistency, scalability and read-write patterns

 - [A handy cheatsheet](https://twitter.com/alexxubyte/status/1665748892296830982)